sij411/sij411/README.md

 Data/backend engineer

-Education B.A.A. in Business Administration and B.S. in AI Convergence(Software & AI track)/Undergraduate
+Education B.A.A. in Business Administration and B.S. in AI Convergence(Software & AI track)

 CV/Resume Last update: July 2024